 We have represented clients via Legal Expenses Insurance for the following offences;

 - Causing Death by Dangerous Driving

 - Dangerous Driving

 - Inquest Hearings

-As our lawyers have extensive experience in dealing with all the major insurance companies and have previously worked as part of several ‘Panel Law Firms’ we have the appropriate skills and knowledge to liaise with insurance companies and arrange for cover to me transferred to Kang & Co Solicitors so that our clients can benefit from the best possible representation without paying directly.
+As our lawyers have experience in dealing with major insurance companies and have previously worked as part of several ‘Panel Law Firms’ we have the appropriate knowledge to liaise with insurance companies and are able to negotiate with them to agree payment terms and arrange for cover to me transferred to Kang & Co Solicitors so that our clients can benefit from the best possible representation without paying directly.

 What is an Indemnity Limit?

 An indemnity limit is the maximum amount your insurance company will pay out for a claim, usually within one policy year.
 Indemnity limits differ from insurance company and are based upon whether you have personal or commercial insurance.
 Personal insurance indemnity limit can range from £25,000 up to £100,000 and commercial insurance indemnity limits can reach up to and beyond £3 million.
 What this means for the policyholder is that an insurance company will cover (indemnify) the policyholder up to the specified amount within the insurance policy, provided the matter has prospects of success.
 It is not uncommon for complex and serious cases to incur legal costs well in excess of £50,000.